PlumCantaloupe/circlesxr/README.md

     - `s2@circlesxr.com:password`
     - `s3@circlesxr.com:password`
 1. Open another instance of browser (or open incognito mode, or another browser)
-1. Log in with another user and have fun seeing each other :)
+1. Log in with another user and have fun seeing each other!

 ### Instance Routes

-- */register* (has been diabled for now)
+- */register* (has been disabled for now)
 - */profile*
 - */campfire*
 - */explore* (this is to see the list of worlds included here)